dwyl/PWA-Liveview/README.md

 1. **no Offline Interactivity**: Some applications need to maintain interactivity even when offline, preventing a degraded user experience.

-2. **no Offline Navigation**: UI may need to navigate through pages.
+2. **no Offline Navigation**: user may need to navigate through pages.

 3. **WebSocket Limitations**: LiveView's WebSocket architecture isn't naturally suited for PWAs, as it requires constant connection for functionality.
 When online, we use `Phoenix.Channel` for real-time collaboration.